wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 This section provides additional information to the default installation configuration and how to customize it.

-Elasticsearch configuration
+Elastic Stack configuration
 ---------------------------

 In both the All-in-One installation guide and Elasticsearch single-node cluster installation guide the IP ``0.0.0.0`` is used as ``network.host``.
 This is an acceptable value that binds all the available IPs on the machine.
-This configuration may not be suitable for all environments since the Elasticsearch installation will be accessible from all the machine's IPs, that is why it is recommended to modify this value and bind the ``network.host`` to the desired IP.
+This configuration may not be suitable for all environments since the Elasticsearch installation will be accessible from all the machine's IPs, that is why it is recommended to modify this value and bind the ``network.host`` to the desired IP address.
+More information about this attribute can be found on `Open Distro for Elasticsearch page <https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/cluster/#step-3-bind-a-cluster-to-specific-ip-addresses>`_.

 Certificates Deployment
 -----------------------

-In the installation guide, the `Search Guard's offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_ has been used, but any other certificates creation method can be used.
+In the distributed installation guide, the `Search Guard's offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_ has been used to create certificates, but any other certificates creation method, for example using `OpenSSL <https://www.openssl.org/>`_, can be used.

 Open Distro for Elasticsearch requires three kinds of certificates: